-During the year, management reassessed the costs that were previously capitalized and amortization related to the Website.
-Management determined that there were costs which were inappropriately capitalized.
-Management also determined that the Website has a finite useful life and it should be amortized.
-These changes have been accounted for retrospectively resulting in the following adjustments to the 2021 Statement of Financial Position (Intagible capital assets), Statement of Operations (Office expenses and amortization) and Statement of Changes in Net Assets (Unrestricted funds).
+During the year, management reassessed the expenses that were recorded in the current year.
+Management determined that there were costs which were inappropriately included in the current year which were attributable to the prior year.
+These changes have been accounted for retrospectively resulting in the following adjustments to the 2022 Statement of Financial Position (Cash), Statement of Operations (Travel expenses, professional fees, and Office expenses) and the Statement of Changes in Net Assets (Unrestricted funds).